Topics

 This adds an ATmega328p (internal 8 MHz clock) option to the Boards menu.
 Select this and choose Burn Bootloader to set the fuses.
 Then upload the program to the processor in the usual way.

-For information about uploading the program see the original article: Bulls & Cows Game.
+For information about uploading the program see the original article: Bulls and Cows Game.

 Here's the new version of the program: Bulls & Cows Program with Sleep.